-Using 5G system assistance, Bob's vehicle would be able to achieve highly reliable and accurate sensing results, by coordinating the operation with other vehicles to collaborate with other sensing devices to improve quality.
+Using 5G system assistance, Bob’s vehicle would be able to achieve highly reliable and accurate sensing results, by coordinating the operation with other vehicles to collaborate with other sensing devices to improve quality.
 With this high-quality sensing results, advanced smart transportation use cases and autonomous driving could be achieved.

 5.8.5 Existing features partly or fully covering the use case functionality

 V2X communication supports the information exchange among the vehicles, between vehicle and infrastructure or network.

-Editor’s note: Further gap analysis is FFS.